Harshbedi40/IntroToBurp-Cookie-Monster-s-Secret-Recipe-CTF-Write-Up/README.md

 - Paste the flag into the appropriate submission field and click **Submit**.

-Here’s a more polished and engaging version of your write-up, ideal for sharing on GitHub:

----

 # **Bookmarklet Web Vulnerability-CTF-WriteUp**

 ### **Step 1: Open the Website**